LexieData/LexieData.GitHub.io/capstone_project.md

 Question three asks, "Did BMI or ASCAP songwriters have the most number one hits?"
 I answered this by using a

 ### Track 4
 The fourth question is, "What genre made the number one spot and how did they change throughout the decades?"
-I answered this by filtering the rank to "1" and comparing the genre in Excel.
+I answered this by filtering the rank to "1" and comparing the genres in Excel.
 <img src="images/Genre Rank1.png"/>
 <img src="images/Genre Rank2.png"/>
 <img src="images/Genre Rank3.png"/>